Antsuarez/dotNet-solution-structure/README.md

 - [ ] Support folder path as parameter or in the solution name

 # Reference

-Most if not all folders are based on the following link, there you can[find an explanation of the structure](https://gist.github.com/davidfowl/ed7564297c61fe9ab814#file-dotnetlayout-md)
+Most, if not all, folders are based on the following structure, there you would [find a good explanation of the it](https://gist.github.com/davidfowl/ed7564297c61fe9ab814#file-dotnetlayout-md)

-The script download the `.gitignore` file fron the [VisualStudio gitignore repo](https://github.com/github/gitignore/blob/master/VisualStudio.gitignore)
+The script downloads the `.gitignore` file fron the [VisualStudio gitignore repo](https://github.com/github/gitignore/blob/master/VisualStudio.gitignore)